Parents: Letting Go of GuiltBy Dr. Margaret Paul

 November 14, 2007

-Do you often feel guilty about your parenting?
-Are you blaming yourself for the problems your children have?
-In this article, discover the uselessness of guilt and how to move beyond it.
+Do you feel guilty for the problems your children have?
+Discover the uselessness of this guilt and how to move beyond it.

 "I should have been there for them more."